1997alireza/Face-Off/README.md

 ## Setup

 Download the weights for the pre-trained FaceNet model from [this link](https://drive.google.com/file/d/1VahZ8rC43DLkat-AZTW1jx0SFapi2hiG/view?usp=sharing) and place them in the './models/Inception-resnet' directory.

+## Further Reading

+If you are interested in Security and Privacy in Machine Learning models you can check out [this repo](https://github.com/mahdiabdollahpour/Security-and-Privacy-in-Machine-Learning) for the implementation of some fundamental methods in  Machine Learning Security and Privacy.